oceanprotocol/plecos/README.md

-# Metadata-Validator
+# Plecos

-Script to validate metadata.
+Plecos contains functions that validate metadata formatted as json according to OEP-8.
+You can validate a single json containg metadata or a list with with multiple links which contain metadata.